School Administration Team

 In her spare time, she loves spending time outdoors, and enjoying a good book.

-Val brings a sense of humour, perspective and compassion as key leadership and relationship tools.
+She brings a sense of humour, perspective and compassion as key leadership and relationship tools.
 When time permits, Valerie loves to do imaginative crafts, go for drives in the country and hikes on the Bruce Trail with her husband.

 Teacher, Grades 4 & 5

-One of the things that Mrs. Cooper most enjoys about teaching at Olivet is the focus on being useful.
+An aspect of teaching at Olivet School that Karen enjoys is the focus on being “useful”.
 She believes that everything we do should have a focus on helping others, from the information that we learn, to our day-to-day activities.
-She has been delighted to incorporate the use of the AIM Method in teaching French, as she feels that its emphasis on learning another language for the sake of genuine communication rather than filling out worksheets is most valuable.
-She especially appreciates how this ties in with the key Olivet principle of care and concern for our fellow human beings.
+Karen has been delighted to incorporate the use of the AIM Method in teaching French, as she appreciates its emphasis on learning another language for the sake of genuine communication.